 According to the prince, no walking commute along The Line will take more than two minutes.
 For those who need a lift, the prince added that the city will be built with “ultra-high-speed transit and autonomous mobility solutions.”

 “Mohammed bin Salman thinks that building cities will happen in the same way as it does in video games.
-He thinks that with this nonsense he puts in the media that he will make history and make himself glorious,” al-Hathloul remarked.
+He thinks that with this nonsense he puts in the media, he will make history and make himself glorious,” al-Hathloul remarked.

 In a press release, the crown prince pushed forward, claiming construction on the project will begin in the first quarter of 2021 and will create more than 300,000 new jobs in the process. saudi arabia car-free smart communities